 Revolutionaries face real difficulties: the established foundation of fascism and its growing political and social features, and the rise of an anti-fascist movement that does not have the slightest possibility of success without a recognition that communism is the solution.
 Yet these realities must outline our tactics.

-Communism is no alien proposition, but an expression of the deepest strivings of the people: independence from the chains of exploitation, the guaranteed ability of every person to contribute to society, freedom from want and an expectation of a better life that makes true democracy possible.
+Communism is no alien proposition, but an expression of the deepest strivings of the people: Independence from the chains of exploitation, the guaranteed ability of every person to contribute to society, freedom from want and an expectation of a better life that makes true democracy possible.

 It is only through widespread propaganda that we can get this vision over.
 We must reach into the life of the workers.
 We must bring the message that private property can be brought to an end.
 We must show a cooperative society is not only possible, but is the only practical solution to the problems they face.

 Causality is the philosophical foundation of our organization.
-Our understanding, that the events of today are the basis for the events of tomorrow, demands that we not only carefully examine today, but use that knowledge to prepare for tomorrow.
+Our understanding that the events of today are the basis for the events of tomorrow, demands that we not only carefully examine today, but use that knowledge to prepare for tomorrow.
 The progression of political events follows the dialectical process — that is, from quantitative to qualitative stages.
-It is not possible to deal with qualitative change without adjusting thinking and activity with each quantitative stage of development.
+It is not possible to deal with qualitative change, without adjusting thinking and activity with each quantitative stage of development.
 Of crucial concern is achieving the League’s mission.
 We must unite the revolutionaries on the basis of the demands of the new class, educate and win them over to the cooperative, communist resolution, as a means to achieve the first task of guaranteeing some political unity of the class.
 In doing this, the League can achieve its urgent task of recruitment.

 This article originated in Rally, Comrades!